Do I need a Family Law Property Settlement? Can I just get a divorce?

 What should I do?

-We suggest seeking advice from a Family Law solicitor as soon as possible following separation.
+We suggest seeking advice from an Albury Family Lawyers as soon as possible following separation.
 We understand that this is a difficult time however it is important to know what next steps you should take in your situation.